c-d-jackson/birthday_paradox/README.md

 # Birthday Paradox Simulation

-A simple R project to explore the famous Birthday Paradox through simulation and visualization.
+Learning collaborative git through the Birthday Paradox.
+Simulations and Viz.

-## The Question
+## The Questions

 In a room of N people, what's the probability that at least two people share a birthday?

-**Spoiler**: With just 23 people, there's a >50% chance of a shared birthday!
+What's the probability that at least P people share the same birthday?

 ## Project Goals

-This project serves two purposes:
-1. **Learn git collaboration**: Practice branching, merging, and resolving conflicts
+Practice collaboration: branching, merging, and resolving conflicts
-2. **Explore probability**: Use simulation to understand a counterintuitive result

 ## Files